benbalter/benbalter.github.com/_posts/2015-03-30-the-difference-between-18f-and-usds.md

 ### A long time in the making

 The story of 18F and USDS (and their divergence) begins about three years ago with the introduction of the **[Presidential Innovation Fellows** (PIF) program](http://presidentialinnovation.org).
-Modeled after [Code for America](http://codeforamerica.org) and the [Presidential Management Fellows program](http://pmf.gov), the PIF program was designed to parachute skilled, private sector technologists into government for six month stints at a particular agency, technologists that would not otherwise consider a career in government.
+Modeled after [Code for America](http://codeforamerica.org) and the [Presidential Management Fellows program](http://pmf.gov), the PIF program was designed to parachute skilled, private sector technologists into government for six month stints at a particular agency, technologists that wouldn't otherwise consider a career in government.
 The goal was simple: bust the beltway bubble and expose government to private-sector thinking.[disclosure]

 The PIF program was a success, and soon a group called **[18F](https://18f.gsa.gov)** was created within the General Services Administration (GSA) not only to house the PIFs, both physically and bureaucratically[eol], but also to continue and augment their efforts — to centralize forward-thinking technologists in government under one administrative umbrella, and to provide a vehicle for changed that wasn't tied so closely to the administration and the highly political space in which it operates on a daily basis.
-In practice, 18F attracts the same type of West-coast talent that the PIF program was designed to attract and embodies a similar open-source-first mentality, but most members of 18F are in it for the long-haul, and thus are not hired for time-limited terms.
+In practice, 18F attracts the same type of outside-the-Beltway talent that the PIF program was designed to attract and embodies a similar open-source-first mentality, but most members of 18F are in it for the long-haul, and thus are not hired for time-limited terms.

 ### 18F — Here's the best way to build software (and you can too!)